Meteorite hunting: Meteorite hunting in Antarctica

 Prospecting in Antarctica, aided by the sharp contrast between dark meteorites and the snow-covered surface.

 Antarctic prospecting is very expensive and therefore can only be carried on by well funded organizations.
 Approximately half of the meteorites found in Antarctica have been recovered by ANSMET (Antarctic Search for Meteorite program).
 The ANSMET program is a major source of the extraterrestrial material that is available for scientific investigation.
 Japanese finds make up the majority of the remainder, and China has recently begun exploration.

 A popular geological feature employed by Antarctic meteorite hunters is an area where a natural downsloped plain meets an uprising ridge, such as where the East Antarctic Ice Sheet, creeping to the sea at about three metres (10 feet) per year, meets the Transantarctic Mountains.
 The downslope-mountain ridge combination allows the creeping gravity-driven icesheet to start rising sharply upwards.
 As it does so, the exposed snow and ice are removed by fierce winds and sublimation, effectively harvesting the embedded meteorites and leaving them to lie on the surface along the length of the mountain ridge.

 The famed 1.93 kg Allan Hills 84001 meteorite, commonly abbreviated as ALH 84001 and believed to be from Mars, was found at Allan Hills, Antarctica in 1984.
 In 1996 NASA scientists announced that it might contain evidence for microscopic fossils of Martian bacteria based on the carbonate globules it contained.

 Meteorite scrambles

 In the aftermath of a meteor air burst, a large number of small meteorites can fall to the ground, generally at terminal velocity, such as occurred with the 2013 Chelyabinsk meteor.
-When that occurs local residents and schoolchildren will often seek to locate and pick up the fragments due to their potential value.
+When that occurs, people will often seek to locate and pick up the fragments due to their potential value.
 In the case of the Chelyabinsk meteor, many were located in snowdrifts by following a visible hole that had been left in the outer surface of the snow.